 Having been to the park before, we know the entry fee is a little steep but probably in line with other bigger attractions.
 Though top tip if you have some pre-warning of your visit – you can exchange Tesco Clubcard points for entry tokens at a very good rate!
 We didn’t really think that far ahead so ended up paying full price at the gate.
 With my student card and removing the voluntary donation, the admission price was still £26 but from past experience we knew there would lots to keep us entertained.

-We decided to plan our day around the various talks given by the park’s knowledgeable staff.
+We decided to plan our day around the various talks given by the Highland Wildlife Park’s knowledgeable staff.
 After we parked the car, we made our way to red panda enclosure.
 At first we thought the enclosure was empty, but another couple told us to look up and we found the pair of cute creatures at the top of the highest tree.
 It’s easy to see why they often escape from zoos and wildlife parks, being such adept climbers.
 The staff member soon arrived and told us all about red pandas and that they sleep most of the day so not to expect too much from them although, they apparently climbed down right after we left to see the wolverine talk.

 Somewhat amusingly, the wolverine is called Tina but sadly, despite standing watching for ages while listening to the talk, we never saw her or her two kits with which she shares the enclosure.
 That wasn’t really surprising given the amount of space they’ve given to these reasonably small mammals and the fact they dig extensive tunnels underground.
 We learned that they’re fairly elusive, even to the keepers and 9 months on from their birth, they still haven’t managed to sex the kits.
 They’re also incredible diggers and also like climbing trees.
 Perhaps we’ll see them next time.